Adoption in Texas: Facts and Information

 Scenario C – Parental Consent

-· The person seeking the adoption is the child’s former stepparent OR has been a managing conservator or has had actual care, possession, and control of the child for a period of six months before filing for adoption, and
+· The child’s former stepparent, managing conservator, or person who has had actual care, possession, and control of the child for at least 6 months before filing for adoption

 Scenario D – No Parental Consent